0xapriori/Suave-research/README.md

 # Awesome SUAVE
-This Repository is for research notes and reference materials related to SUAVE.
+This repository is for research notes and reference materials related to SUAVE.
 I was maintaining a HackMD but i think this maybe a more flexible substrate.
 The repository features notes on the Spec proposd by Xyn, discussion with Christopher Goes, notes from the Bell Curve Podcast with Robert Miller, Jon Charb & Hasu, notes from talks by Robert Miller, Andrew Miller, and Daniel Marzec.

 ## Definitions
 * **Abstract** - SUAVE is a permissionless credible commitment device (PCCD) that program and privately settle higher-order commitments for other PCCDs.
 It should look like a faster blocktime version of Ethereum but with SGX to ensure private mempool